hvaldecantos/leastsquares/project01/project01.submission/README.txt

   Students:   Valdecantos Hector - Wagh Gaurav
   Instructor: Linwei Wang

-This is a Matlab project ..
+This is a Matlab project on linear feature engineering.

 CONTENT: